Overview#

 - Cluster ransomware payment wallets to identify operator infrastructure

-- Connect apparently unrelated ransom payments to the same criminal organization
+- Connect apparently unrelated ransom payments to the same criminal organisation

 - Track proceeds from multiple victims through consolidation and cash-out patterns